WORKING DOCUMENT

 1. Procedure Statement

-This procedure outlines how York Region District School Board engages the parent(s)/guardian(s) and families of Indigenous students and First Nations, Métis and Inuit community partners and organizations in meaningful collaboration on common issues and priorities.
+This procedure outlines how the Board engages the parents/guardians and families of Indigenous students and First Nations, Métis and Inuit community partners and organizations in meaningful collaboration on shared priorities that support Indigenous student achievement, well-being and belonging.

 2. Application

-The parent(s)/guardian(s) and families of Indigenous students and First Nations, Métis and Inuit community partners and organizations shall be engaged by the Board in meaningful collaboration on common issues and priorities.
+The parents/guardians and families of Indigenous students and First Nations, Métis and Inuit community partners and organizations shall be engaged by the Board in meaningful collaboration on common issues and priorities.
+The Board will continue to build trust and partnership through transparent communication, culturally relevant engagement and shared decision-making that respects First Nations, Métis and Inuit rights, knowledge systems and community leadership.

 3. Responsibilities